bootdotdev/blog/content/javascript/nodejs-vs-javascript.md

 JavaScript is a scripting language upon which most websites are based.
 It is often used [in combination with HTML and CSS](/javascript/html-css-javascript/) to render web pages, as JavaScript can be used to dynamically update HTML elements.
 It allows you to automatically refresh the page to update data, display information using cool visuals, and create interactive elements.

 JavaScript is an interpreted language, meaning it is handed over to the browser or Node.js in its original JavaScript form instead of being compiled into machine code, like Golang, C, and C++ are.
-Modern browsers often use just-in-time (JIT) compiling with JavaScript in order to run it more efficiently.
+Modern browsers often use just-in-time (JIT) compiling with JavaScript to run it more efficiently.
 JIT compilation compiles the code as it is run.
 You can read more about it in the context of Node.js and JavaScript [here](https://blog.bitsrc.io/the-jit-in-javascript-just-in-time-compiler-798b66e44143).
 However, since this is done at runtime, JavaScript is still considered an interpreted language.

 Remember, JavaScript alone should be thought of as a purely frontend (or client-side language) when it is used without Node.js.
 Client-side JavaScript code is downloaded, then run and displayed by the end-user’s browser.